You are here

 What is the Wilmette Century Home Plaques program?

 Wilmette had over 2,000 residences 100 years ago and most of those homes are still a part of our community.
-The Wilmette Historical Society (WHS) is offering homeowners an opportunity to purchase and display a beautifulplaque indicating the age of any homes over a century old.
+The Wilmette Historical Society (WHS) is offering homeowners an opportunity to purchase and display a beautiful plaque indicating the age of any homes over a century old.
+Such plaques are honorary and do not convey any protection for a house or property.
 The plaque measures 7 inches by 10 inches, is made of brass and designed for display outdoors near the entrance of the home.
 WHS will assist homeowners in determining the approximate age of their home for display on the plaque.
-The cost of the plaque will be $185 for WHS members and $200 for non-members, which covers the production and shipping of the plaque from the vendor.
-If you are interested in purchasing such a plaque, please contact the museum at email@example.com or (847) 853-7666.
+The cost of the plaque will be $210 for WHS members and $260 for non-members, which covers the production and shipping of the plaque from the vendor.
+If you are interested in purchasing such a plaque, please contact the museum at firstname.lastname@example.org or (847) 853-7666.
 A museum representative will contact you to assist you in dating your house and in arranging for your purchase.

 How do I go about having my historic house designated a Local Landmark?

-The first thing to know is, it isn't only very old houses that can earn the distinction of being a Local Landmark -- houses of many styles, from many periods, can be "landmarked."
+The first thing to know is, it isn't only very old houses and other buildings that can earn the distinction of being a Local Landmark -- buildings of many styles, from many periods, can be "landmarked."
 Landmarking your house not only makes others aware of its historic value, but is also an essential step toward preserving your home for future generations to enjoy.
 It can also confer substantial tax advantages.
 We at the Museum can help you apply for landmark status for your house, including helping you find out some of the historical information you'll need to fill in on the landmark application.
+It is the Village of Wilmette's Historic Preservation Commission, however, that oversees the nominations for Local Landmark status.
 Here is a list of criteria for landmark status, as well as the Landmark Application Form.
-To learn more, contact us at firstname.lastname@example.org
+To learn more, contact us at email@example.com or directly contact the liaison to the Historic Preservation Commission at 847-853-7522.

 How do I find historic photos (of my house, street, family, etc.)?

-The Museum has a catalog of our photos that can be searched by keyword.
-When you visit the Research Room, you can browse through copies of photos organized by last name or subject.
+The Museum has an electronic database of our photos that can be searched by keyword.
+When you visit the Research Room, you can also browse through copies of photos organized by last name or subject.
 There are also photos of houses in the real estate files.

 How can I obtain copies of photographs?

 If you’d like just a photocopy printout of a photo for your reference, we can make that for you at no charge.
-For something more permanent and displayable, we can have an archive-quality print made for you for a modest fee, payable in advance: see our price list and Photo Agreement form.
+For something more permanent and displayable, we can give you a digital file for a modest fee, payable in advance: see our price list and Photo Agreement form.
 These make wonderful gifts, too.

 Can you just scan the photo and email it to me?

-No. Like other museums, WHM has to keep close watch over the materials in its collections and how they are used, and this precludes us from sending out digital copies of our photos except for licensed publication in magazines and books.
+In some cases we can.
+Like other museums, WHM has to keep close watch over the materials in its collections and how they are used, so we will need to communicate with you first.

 My ancestor(s) lived in the Wilmette area.
 How can I find out about them?